trustgraph-ai/trustgraph/docs/cli/tg-set-mcp-tool.md

 ## Synopsis

 ```
-tg-set-mcp-tool [OPTIONS] --name NAME --tool-url URL
+tg-set-mcp-tool [OPTIONS] --id ID --tool-url URL [--auth-token TOKEN]
 ```

 ## Description

 The `tg-set-mcp-tool` command configures and registers MCP (Model Control Protocol) tools in the TrustGraph system.
-It allows defining MCP tool configurations with name and URL.
+It allows defining MCP tool configurations with id, URL, and optional authentication token.
 Tools are stored in the 'mcp' configuration group for discovery and execution.

 This command is useful for:
 - Registering MCP tool endpoints for agent use